Relationship between Social Legislation and Social Work

 Mun-by gave five reasons why social workers acquire legal knowledge:

-• To protect the rights of individuals as clients of social services to practice in an anti-oppressive and anti-discriminatory manner.
+• To safeguard the rights of persons as customers of social services by adhering to anti-oppressive and anti-discriminatory practices.

-• To protect their own position as employees.
+• To preserve their own status as employees.

 Similarities between Social Legislation and Social Work